chrisdursoorg/bitstrm/README.md

 ## Architecture

 ### Basic
 `reg` and `ureg`, defined as `int64_t` and `uint64_t` respectively, serve as the upper integer size and as the internal working word.
-Larger words are generally preferred for working even with small number of bits requiring less fetching and word boundry stitching.
-Endian transformation assures that off word allocation works as expected, and apparently without performance loss, however user beware as memory tools will object (uninitialized memory read, unowned memory write) and non-atomic operations will occur on trailing bytes as well as added potential for conflict with concurrent operations.
+Large words are generally preferred as they require less fetching and word boundry stitching.
+Endian transformation assures that off word allocation works as expected, and apparently without performance loss, however user beware as memory tools will object (uninitialized memory read, unowned memory write) and non-atomic operations will occur on trailing bytes adding to the potential for conflict with concurrent programming.

 The `bref` class codecs to/from the bitstrm `reg`/`ureg` (with the extent [0,64] bits) by default as though as a pointer to an individual bit, and with methods for pulling that and subsequent bits to either a signed or unsigned integer value.